TypeScript

 For maximum speed, builtin:swc-loader transpiles TypeScript source code without performing any type checking.
 An external tool such as tsc must be used for type checking.

 To maximize parallelism, builtin:swc-loader will transpile each module separately.
-This implies that isolatedModules must be enabled in your TypeScript configuration.
-Certain language features such as const enum rely on parsing the entire project, and thus cannot be used with isolated module transpilation.
+This requires that isolatedModules must be enabled in your TypeScript configuration to ensure type check of source code by tsc.
+Certain language features such as const enums rely on parsing the entire project, and thus cannot be used with isolated module transpilation.
 Enable isolatedModules in your tsconfig.json file to ensure that your IDE hints and type checker accurately reflect Rspack's module handling behavior:

 tsconfig.json